sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 Consecutive IOs are chosen to be positive/negative FPGA pins of a differential I/O pair of the FPGA.

+**TO BE DECIDED: will we give the PMOD connectors a standard 200 Ohm series resistor?
+I think yes.**

 function          | remarks | proposed pin
 ----------------- | ------- | ------------------------------
 PMOD_p1           |         | PIO2       (IO_L8P_T1_AD14P_35)